Grapevine Communication

 Disadvantages of Grapevine Communication

-1. Grapevine information is sometimes partial since it is based more on rumours.
+1. Grapevine information is sometimes partial since it is based more on rumors.
 Therefore, it cannot give a complete picture of the situation.

 2. Grapevine is not always reliable since it does not follow official channels of communication and is more spread by rumors and unconfirmed information.